'Bird Scooters Are Ruining Venice' - Slashdot

 I'm pretty sure what he wants to see is people riding mass transit and using a Bird to get from the transit to their home.
 This might actually work in Los Angeles, but I am dubious about the idea in any place where winter involves snow and ice.

-It would work great if we all moved into giant underground cities, but if we do that, I want to see slidewalks [wikipedia.org] as shown in The Caves of Steel
+It would work great if we all moved into giant underground cities, but if we do that, I want to see slidewalks [wikipedia.org] as shown in The Caves of Steel [wikipedia.org].

 Problem?
 Is it a problem for a twentysomething to walk a single mile?